expo/expo/packages/@expo/use-updates/docs/modules.md

 ▸ **useUpdates**(`eventListener?`): [`UseUpdatesReturnType`](modules.md#useupdatesreturntype)

-Hook that obtains the Updates info structure and functions.
+Hook that obtains information on available updates and on the currently running update.

 **`Example`**